 Rocky Mountain National Park, The Colorado River, this is the perfect Colorado Fly Fishing experience

-Rocky Mountain National Park is the perfect setting for this all girls Colorado fishing expedition.
+Rocky Mountain National Park is the perfect setting for this all-girls Colorado fishing adventure.
 The park contains over 150 alpine lakes, nearly a third of which harbor reproducing populations of trout.
-These high mountain lakes are one of the last bastions of two of Colorado’s most iconic fish, the Colorado River and Greenback cutthroat trout.
+These high mountain lakes are one of the last bastions of two of Colorado’s most iconic fish, the Colorado River, and Greenback cutthroat trout.
 On this trip, we will hike to some of the best places in the state to catch these rare beauties.
-Our hard work will reward the girls with the possibilities for 100 fish days among the mountains, lakes, and streams of RMNP.
-Not only will we be enjoying the fishing, but we will give back by helping to preserve trout habitat and access to that habitat with our conservation focused service project.
-Then, we will top it all off with a full day float fishing trip on the Colorado River and a big banquet dinner.
+Our hard work will reward the girls with the possibility for 100 fish days among the mountains, lakes, and streams of RMNP.
+Not only will we be enjoying the fishing, but we will give back by helping to preserve trout habitat and access to that habitat with our conservation-focused service project.
+Then, we will top it all off with a full-day float fishing trip on the Colorado River and a big banquet dinner.
 This is certainly the perfect rocky mountain fishing experience.

 Entering 9th GradeEntering 10th GradeEntering 11th GradeEntering 12th GradeEntering College Freshman

 - What to Bring

 We have put together a list of all that you will need for a successful and comfortable expedition.
 We offer a rental program for most of the big ticket items like fly rods, reels, sleeping bags, etc..

 - Catch and release the rare Greenback Cutthroat